Skip to main content

 Conviction

 The scores are entry points.
-The real coaching is inside the call cards.
-Here the analysis is structured into clearly labeled sections with a dynamic table of contents.
+The real coaching lies inside the call cards.
+The analysis is structured into clearly labeled sections with a dynamic table of contents.
 Clicking any section title scrolls directly to it.
 Sections typically include:

-1. Investor Fit & Concerns — how well this investor maps to your round, and what surfaced as friction or hesitation
+1. Investor Fit and Concerns — How well did this investor map to our round, and what surfaced as friction or hesitation

-2. Founder Performance — what you did well and where the narrative broke down
+2. Founder Performance — Where the narrative broke down or could be improved

-3. Story & Narrative — how the pitch landed, where it was precise, and where it was too vague
+3. Story and Narrative — How the pitch landed, where it was precise, and where it was too vague

-4. Product & Market — how the investor engaged with your category and traction claims
+4. Product and Market — How the investor engaged with your category and traction claims

-5. Next Steps — concrete follow-up actions and adjustments to make before the next similar call
+5. Next Steps — Concrete follow-up actions and adjustments to make before subsequent calls

 Discuss with Richard

-Every analyzed call includes a Discuss with Richard option in the Analysis tab.
-Richard is loaded with the full transcript and analysis, making it a working session rather than a report to read and set aside.
-Use it to:
+Each call analysis includes a Discuss with Richard option in the Analysis tab.
+Clicking on this initiates a conversation with AI Richard, equipped with the full transcript and analysis, making it a working session rather than a report to read and set aside.
+Founders commonly work with Richard AI to:

 1. Draft a follow-up — not a generic check-in, but a message informed by what the investor specifically flagged during the call